publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch87/schIV/ptB/m__us_usc_t7_s5678.md

         (2) __Meetings__

-            The board shall meet at least once annually to review and evaluate all applicants and entities recommended by States under subsection (g)(1) of this section.
+            The board shall meet at least once annually to review and evaluate all applicants and entities recommended by States under subsection (g)(1).

         (3) __Recommendations of board__